 To sum this up...

 To maximize the health properties of the best winter tomato soup, it is best to not peel the tomatoes (except most of the canned tomatoes were skin off).
 Use a generous amount of basil, there's no such thing as basil overdose.
-Serve with garlic and oregano bread, or my family's favorite grilled cheese avocado sandwich Or, this homemade no-knead bread on the side.
+Serve with garlic and oregano bread, or my family's favorite balance me grilled cheese sandwich Or, this homemade no-knead bread on the side.
 It is a match-made blessing from heaven for a complete meal, just saying.

 Cheesy winter tomato and basil soup